Alejogb1/job-board/blog-data/helm-ternary-conditions-templates.md

             {{- end }}
             {{- end }}
 ```
-Okay so again as you can see this is not elegant at all.
+ so again as you can see this is not elegant at all.
 We are using `with` and `if-else` all combined which makes things hard to understand.
 If we re write using ternaries it becomes much more elegant like this:

 ```yaml
 apiVersion: apps/v1